opentext-idol/java-configuration-idol/README.md

 This repo uses git-flow. develop is the development branch. master is the last known good branch.

-Copyright 2013-2015 Hewlett-Packard Development Company, L.P.
-Copyright 2015-2016 Hewlett Packard Enterprise Development LP.
-Copyright 2017-2018 Micro Focus International plc.
+(c) Copyright 2013-2020 Micro Focus or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.